- USA Coin Book

-The 1972 Eisenhower Dollar (Type 2 - High Relief Reverse Struck with Proof Die Variety) is worth $100 or more in uncirculated mint condition.
+USA Coin Book estimated value of 1972 Eisenhower Dollar (Type 2 - High Relief Reverse Struck with Proof Die Variety) is worth $100 or more in uncirculated (MS+) mint condition.
 Click here to learn how to use coin price charts.
 Also, click here to learn about grading coins.
 The Melt Value shown below is how valuable the coin's metal is worth (bare minimum value of coin).
 Click here to see the Melt Value of every US coin.

 More 1972 Dollar Mints/Varieties